lemonsqueeze/mingw-caffe/README.md

 These files can be used to build a minimal cpu-only [caffe](https://github.com/BVLC/caffe) package for msys2 / mingw-w64.
 Build pulls latest caffe sources from git (master branch).

-To build, run an MSYS2 shell and install dependencies: (replace `mingw32` with `mingw64` for 64-bit build)
+To build, run an MSYS2 shell, install dependencies: (replace `mingw32` with `mingw64` for 64-bit build)

     pacman -S mingw32/mingw-w64-i686-gcc
     pacman -S mingw32/mingw-w64-i686-boost
     pacman -S mingw32/mingw-w64-i686-glog
     pacman -S mingw32/mingw-w64-i686-gflags
-    pacman -S mingw32/mingw-w64-i686-protobuf
+    pacman -S mingw32/mingw-w64-i686-protobuf-c
-    pacman -S msys/git  msys/make  msys/diffutils
+    pacman -S git make patch diffutils

 Navigate to mingw-w64-caffe directory and run `makepkg-mingw`.

-The `MINGW_INSTALLS` variable can be set to `mingw64` if you only want to build the win64 version, or `mingw32` if you only want to build the win32 version.
+The `MINGW_INSTALLS` variable can be set to `mingw64` if you only want to build the win64 version,
+or `mingw32` if you only want to build the win32 version.

 To install the built package on your system:

     pacman -U *.pkg.tar.xz

+#### Issues

+- Caffe fails to compile: error near STRICT in src/caffe/proto/caffe.pb.h
+  A header in current boost package is messed up, #defines STRICT when it really shouldn't.
+  Try this patch:

+      patch boost_basic_types.patch

+- When linking statically, caffe fails with 'Unknown layer type: Input'
+  Currently you need to use something like this for static link to work:

+      -Wl,--whole-archive -l:libcaffe.a -Wl,--no-whole-archive

 ------------------------------------------------------------------------------------------------